syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Customizing-context-menu.md

 ContextMenuItemClickedEventArgs</td></tr>
 </table>

-## How to customize the contextMenu before opening
+## How to customize the contextMenu items before opening.
 The `ContextMenuOpening` Event allows users to customize and manage context menus dynamically based on the source type where the context menu is triggered.
 This event provides the flexibility to modify, add, or suppress menu items based on the specific operation.

 {% tabs %}